TranslationalML/pacsifier/docs/contributing.rst

 When the PR is merged you will have to make an extra Pull Request where you have to:

     1. add your entry in the `.zenodo.json` (for that you will need an ORCID ID - https://orcid.org/).
-Doing so, you will appear as a contributor on Zenodo in the future version releases of PACSMAN.
-Zenodo is used by PACSMAN to publish and archive each of the version release with a unique Digital Object Identifier (DOI), which can then be used for citation.
+Doing so, you will appear as a contributor on Zenodo in the future version releases of PACSIFIER.
+Zenodo is used by PACSIFIER to publish and archive each of the version release with a unique Digital Object Identifier (DOI), which can then be used for citation.

     2. update the content of the table in `docs/contributors.rst` with the new content generated by the bot in the README.
 Doing so, you will appear in the :ref:`Contributing Page <contributing>`.